mstachowsky/Klein-Clientside/README.md

 Klein is currently set up to use the following folder structure:

 - a root directory, which we'll call [Root].
 [Root] contains the file 'parseToJSON.py' and the following sub-directory:
   - `serverside`, which contains the entire Django web application.
-It Contains the file 'manage.py' which is used to manage the Django server, and the following sub-directories:
+It contains the file 'manage.py' which is used to manage the Django server, and the following sub-directories:
     - `klein` which contains default Django configuration files in addition to the sub-directories of interest:
       - `static` which contains the following sub-directories:
         - `BOOKS` which will contain all your markdown and book files.